bolt12/pepper-tracker/README.md

 data Form = Fermented Month | Raw | Roasted

 data HotSauce = HotSauce {
-  id :: Int,
+  hotSauceId :: HotSauceId,
   peppers :: [(PepperId, Kg, Form)], rating :: Int
 }
 ```

 The only restriction here is the `rating` attribute in both data structures
-where the maximum value is 10.
+where the maximum value is 10 and the `PepperId` should map to an existing
+pepper in the DB.